Spiritual Meaning of Attending a Funeral in a Dream: Insight and Symbolism

 | Cognitive/Neurological | The brain processing emotional experiences during REM sleep, rehearsing scenarios related to loss or change |

-According to the American Psychological Association, dreams serve an emotional regulation function — helping us process difficult feelings in a low-stakes environment.
+According to the American Psychological Association, dreams serve an emotional regulation function.
+They help us process difficult feelings in a low-stakes environment.
 A funeral dream fits this model well: it's the brain working through grief, transition anxiety, or unresolved loss in symbolic form.

 What Does It Mean to Dream of a Funeral for Someone Already Dead?

-Dreaming of a funeral for someone who has already died in real life is common during grief — and for years after.
+Dreaming of a funeral for someone who has already died is common during grief, and for years after.

 What Triggers Funeral Dreams?